Appraisal Deep Dive: The Ritz‑Carlton Residences, Portland — A Case Study in a Well‑Managed Turnaround (2026)

 Histograms offer a unique and powerful perspective on the condominium market that traditional summary statistics and bar charts cannot fully capture: they reveal the underlying shape, spread, and clustering of the data, exposing patterns, skewness, tails, and bifurcations that averages and medians alone obscure.

 While tables and trend lines show central tendencies and directional changes, histograms display the actual distribution of values—how many sales fall in each price band, how concentrated or dispersed PPSF is, where the bulk of CDOM accumulates, and how HOA dues are skewed.
 This distributional view highlights market segmentation (e.g., low-dues “winners” vs. high-dues “losers”), buyer selectivity (long tails in CDOM), and pricing dynamics (left shoulders in SP/OLP) in ways that are immediately visible and intuitive.
-The following histograms illustrate these shapes for the 2025 Portland Region condo market, providing deeper insight into the forces driving the observed softening and buyer-favored conditions.
+The histograms illustrate these shapes for the 2025 Portland Region condo market, providing deeper insight into the forces driving the observed softening and buyer-favored conditions.

 The following histogram shows the distribution of sales price as a percentage of original list price in 2025: